davidgumberg/benchkit/README.md

 - Run single or multiple benchmarks defined in YAML configuration files
 - Support for parameterized benchmarks with multiple variable combinations
 - Configurable benchmark environment variables
-- CPU affinity control for more consistent benchmark results
+- CPU affinity control for more consistent benchmark results (Linux only)
 - System performance tuning and monitoring
 - Nix flake for integrated build and run shell environment
 - AssumeUTXO snapshot management